kumu/docs/getting-started/introduction.md

 <img src="../images/hiqol-cover-slide-sm.jpg">
 </a>

-Access presentations by clicking the menu in the upper left corner of your map.
+Access presentations by clicking the menu in the upper left corner of your map and clicking on "presentations".

 ### Share via URL/embed

 You can also share maps through our embed feature.
-Click the share menu and then click embed.
-Once an embed has been created, you can use the link created for the embed to share with others (without them needing to be added as a contributor first).
+Click the more menu in the lower right corner of your map and then choose "embed map on another website."
+Once an embed has been created, you can use the link created for the embed to share with others (without them needing to be added to your project).

 ## Advanced features